Things You Need to Know About Personal Injury / Car Accidents

 You May Need a Personal Injury Lawyer (Even Though You Don’t Want One)

-If you truly do not need a personal injury attorney, most will tell you so, and at least then you have covered all your bases.
+If you truly do not need a personal injury attorney for your particular case, most will tell you so, and at least then you have covered all your bases.
 Many cases that at first glance may not appear complicated or troublesome can get out of hand very quickly.
-This is often the case when a motor vehicle accident injury does not go away as quickly as hoped, or even gets progressively worse with time.
-You may also be leaving money on the table if you are unaware of exactly what claims and damages you are legally entitled to recover following a motor vehicle accident.
+This is often the case when a car accident injury does not go away as quickly as hoped, or even gets progressively worse with time.
+You may also be leaving money on the table if you are unaware of exactly what claims and damages you are legally entitled to recover following an auto accident.

 A personal injury attorney can make sure that you are compensated for: